-Topic and ref Summary of proposals Summary of feedback Tentative decisions include other measures such as those based on items presented in the statement of financial position or the statement of cash flows.
-Many of these respondents said that in their opinion the full benefits of the proposals would not be realised without including these additional measures.
-However, some respondents, including some users, said the proposals had significant benefits, even if they did not include additional measures. b) to state that totals and subtotals specified by IFRS Standards are not management performance measures.
-C45.
-The Board will continue discussion of scope of public communications, and application of management's view of an aspect of performance at this meeting.
-The Board will discuss other aspects of proposals at a future meeting.
-Disclosure requirements A27.
-The Exposure Draft proposed that an entity would be required to disclose specific information about management performance measures, including: a) a description of why the management performance measure communicates management's view of performance; b) a reconciliation to the most directly comparable total or subtotal specified by IFRS Standards; c) the income tax effect and the effect on non-controlling interests for each item disclosed in the reconciliation; and d) how the entity determined the income tax effect for each item disclosed in the reconciliation.
-A28.
-If an entity changed the calculation of its management performance measures, introduced a new management B32.
-Most respondents agreed with the majority of the Board's proposed disclosure requirements.
-Many respondents, including all users, said the requirement to reconcile management performance measures to the most directly comparable subtotal specified in IFRS Standards would increase the transparency and usefulness of information about these measures.
+Topic and ref Summary of proposals Summary of feedback Tentative decisions performance measures and the However, some respondents, including some users, said the proposals had significant benefits, even if they did not include additional measures. provide high-level application guidance on how to assess whether the entity has reasonable and supportable information to support the rebuttal. scope of public communicati ons AP21C Management performance measures- C49.
+The IASB tentatively decided to narrow the scope of public communications considered for the purposes of applying the definition of management performance measures, by excluding oral communications, transcripts and social media posts.
+C50.
+The IASB also tentatively decided to add application guidance, but remove the specific requirement about faithful representation. faithful representatio Disclosure requirements Disclosure requirements Disclosure requirements - usefulness and reconciliations n January 2022 AP21A Management performance measures- Disclosures- Usefulness and reconciliation s AP21B Management performance measures- Disclosure of tax and NCI A27.
+The Exposure Draft proposed that an entity would be required to disclose specific information about management performance measures, including: a) a description of why the management performance measure communicates management's view of performance; b) a reconciliation to the most directly comparable total or subtotal specified by IFRS Accounting Standards; c) the income tax effect and the effect on non-controlling interests for each item disclosed in the reconciliation; and d) how the entity determined the income tax effect for each item disclosed in the reconciliation.
+B32.
+Most respondents agreed with the majority of the IASB's proposed disclosure requirements.
+Many respondents, including all users, said the requirement to reconcile management performance measures to the most directly comparable subtotal specified in IFRS Accounting Standards would increase the transparency and usefulness of information about these measures.
 Some respondents, particularly users, said the disclosure requirements that would apply when a management performance measure is changed or removed would be particularly useful.
 B33.
-However, there was mixed feedback on the Board's proposal to require the disclosure of the tax and non-controlling interest effects of reconciling items between the management performance measure and the most directly comparable subtotals specified in IFRS Standards.
-While many users agreed with the disclosure requirements, some other respondents said that it would be costly to obtain the information, a more C46.
-The Board will discuss other aspects of proposals at a future Board meeting.
+However, there was mixed feedback on the IASB's proposal to require the disclosure of the tax and non-controlling interest effects of reconciling items between the management performance measure and the most directly comparable subtotals specified in IFRS Confirmed proposals C51.
+The IASB tentatively confirmed: a) to require an entity to disclose why a management performance measure communicates management's view of performance, subject to some drafting considerations relating to the terms 'why' and 'how', including an explanation of: i) how the management performance measure is calculated; and ii) how the measure provides useful information about the entity's performance; and b) to require an entity to disclose a reconciliation between a management performance measure and the most directly comparable subtotal or total specified in IFRS Accounting Standards.
+Changes to the proposals C52.
+The IASB tentatively decided: